 Neal Vocke, a distinguished member of our community, has reached 100 years of age.
 When I spoke with him on his cottage porch on his daughter Linda’s property in Los Olivos, I was impressed by more than his age: There is something youthful about Neal.

 Sure, his eyes are watery and red-rimmed, and he used his walker to get around, but the mischievous “kid” Neal once was growing up in Los Angeles, showed through his wrinkles; there is a sense of wonder he exudes.
-Kids benefit from having parents who recognize their children’s innate gifts.

 He feels he’s an ordinary guy who managed to have extraordinarily good fortune, and credits his good luck to the people in his life that he’s loved and was loved by.
 There is also an appreciation for the family he was fortunate to be born into, considering Neal’s father recognized early on that his son had a gift for drawing.